 Because of her personal experience with HIV/AIDS, she pays special attention to children with HIV and AIDS, welcoming them, including them, caring for them, and giving them hope for their futures.
 She makes it possible for students with HIV to receive treatment at the school, and provides them with the same education as their peers.
 Because of Rosemary, they aren’t ignored or excluded anymore.

-In communities where women don’t have a voice, economic autonomy, or decision-making power, being a widow can be extremely difficult or challenging.
-Without a husband to advocate on her behalf, earn an income, or contribute to the family’s wellbeing; a widow is left to carve her own path in often-male-dominated societies.
+In communities where women don’t have a voice, economic autonomy, or decision-making power, being a widow can be extremely difficult.
+Without a husband to advocate on her behalf, earn an income, or contribute to the family’s wellbeing; a widow is left to carve her own path in male-dominated societies.
 As we have seen around the world, women often remain excluded from education, the formal economy, and banking.
 They often stay at home raising children while their husbands work, meaning that they may have to find work for the first time if they become widowed.

 In certain parts of the world, there are people who not only experience exclusion, but are defined by it.